Whoneedspacee/DiscordServerStatus/README.md

 # Discord Server Status
-A Spigot plugin for Minecraft servers which updates a servers online status as well as playercount by using a discord bots status.
+A Spigot plugin for Minecraft servers.

+Updates a servers online status as well as playercount by using a discord bots status.

 Uses the JDA library as a dependency https://github.com/discord-jda/JDA